More than Able: How Pearl Interactive Network Taps Traditionally Underemployed Workers to Drive Its Contact Center Business Growth

 Korn founded Pearl after some soul-searching during a successful career in medical management.
 “Even though I looked successful on the outside, I didn’t feel it because I asked myself at the end of the day, what had I really done?”
 Korn found some answers—and other questions–in Pearl’s early days.

-“The first contracts I had were with associations, because almost all of them have two challenges—more memberships and more non-dues revenue.
+“The first contracts I had were with associations because almost all of them have two challenges—more memberships and more non-dues revenue.
 I was hiring people to make outbound calls to sponsors and for member acquisition, but I couldn’t get anyone to stay long.”
 A conversation with her husband on how to solve this stubborn problem led Korn to an epiphany that shaped her company’s future and sharpened her commitment to inclusive practices.
 “He encouraged me to hire a woman who was quadriplegic, and she raised the kind of money that the association had never seen before,” she recalls.

 The success garnered more association clients, and Pearl’s growth enabled Korn to hire more people with disabilities.
 Suddenly, she had found her purpose in marrying a for-profit enterprise with social good—but more work needed to be done.
 “We found a technology company that customized a telephone system for people with blindness or paraplegia, which fully enabled these employees to work from home,” Korn says.
 “They were so successful and stayed with us for so long, but what I found is that most of the contracts were short-term, and I wanted long-term contracts, which is why I pivoted to state and federal contracts—I wanted to give benefits and training and great jobs.”

-More than Willing: Bringing Opportunity to Economically Distressed Areas
+More than Willing: bringing Opportunity to Economically distressed Areas

 Tarah Ziogas is Pearl’s VP of Human Resources.
 She says that Pearl is also committed to bringing employment opportunity to economically distressed urban and rural communities designated by the US government.
-“We are HUBZone certified—it stands for Historically Underutilized Business Zones,” she says.
+“We are HUBZone certified—it stands for historically Underutilized Business Zones,” she says.
 We range between 35 to 38% of the people we employ who live in these distressed areas, and that’s the goal.
 Our talent acquisition team is tasked with finding people in these markets.
 Not only do we keep our certification—we want to be current and compliant—but it connects with who we are and what we’re doing with our social mission to increase employment in these areas.”

 Ziogas says that a commitment to inclusivity starts at the top and, like CX, requires a solid strategy and sound tactics that every employee understands.